rbenv/rbenv-vars/README.md

 Variables will be read from the following files, in the following order:
 * ~/.rbenv/vars
 * .rbenv-vars in any parent directories of the current directory
-* .rbenv_vars in the current directory
+* .rbenv-vars in the current directory
 * $RBENV_VARS

 Use the `rbenv vars` command to print all environment variables in the